"Cosmos-482" Leaves Earth Orbit After 52 Years — Spacecraft Fell into Indian Ocean

-Soviet spacecraft, created for Venus, completes its long journey on Earth
+Soviet spacecraft, created for Venus, completed its long journey on Earth

 Today, it left its orbit and entered the dense layers of the atmosphere, after which it fell into the Indian Ocean.
 According to TsNIIMash, the spacecraft ceased to exist at 9:24 Moscow time, approximately 560 km west of Middle Andaman Island, near the coast of Indonesia, west of Jakarta.

-Despite the fact that Cosmos-482 was originally created for an interplanetary mission, a technical malfunction of the booster unit prevented the spacecraft from leaving Earth orbit.
+Despite the fact that "Cosmos-482" was originally created for an interplanetary mission, a technical malfunction of the booster block prevented the spacecraft from leaving Earth orbit.
 Instead of flying to Venus, it remained orbiting the Earth in a high elliptical orbit, gradually decreasing over the decades.
 Its uncontrolled descent was tracked by the Russian system for warning of dangerous situations in near-Earth space.

 Every story has an end: the failed mission to Venus will end with a fall to Earth

-From the sky to the Earth: the Soviet probe Cosmos-482 returns home after 53 years of wandering
+From the sky to Earth: the Soviet probe "Cosmos-482" returns home after 53 years of wandering

 Now on home